Pourandokht Mahiman

 Pourandokht Mahiman (پوراندخت مهیمن; born April 4, 1953 in Isfahan, Iran) is an Iranian actress.
 She has acted in more than 110 films and series.

 She has been given the title of "Khosh Ghadham" and "Kind Mother" of Iranian cinema because of her many roles in movies and serials as a mother.
-She has the most motherly feeling in the cinema towards Mohammad Reza Golzar and considers all the young people of Iran as her children.
+She is considered to be motherly in the cinema towards Mohammad Reza Golzar and considers all the young people of Iran as her children.

 Biography

 Mahiman's father was an immigrant from Azerbaijan, whose family name was originally Ghazi Ef, which was changed to Mahiman after settling in Iran.

 She entered the cinema with the 1977 film Sooteh-Delan, directed by Ali Hatami.